H-Y-H-Y-H/SelfSimRobot/Readme.md

 ## Environment Setup

 To run the Fully_body_VSM project, you need to have Python 3.9 installed on your system.
-If you do not have Python installed, we recommend downloading it from the official Python website or using a package manager like Homebrew for macOS, apt for Ubuntu, or Chocolatey for Windows.

 ### Dependencies